How To Sharpen a Knife

 The Tomato Test

 Any sharp knife will cut through a tomato’s skin in even slices and without turning the tomato into a pile of sloppy mush.
-If you ‘break’ your tomato instead of slice it, it’s time to sharpen your knife.
+If you ‘break’ your tomato instead of slice it, it’s time to properly sharpen your knives.

 You can use these tests as often as you’d like, but you generally only need to sharpen your knife once every two - three months.